yahoo/oss-guide/index.md

 ## Contribute

-Please refer to [the contributing.md file](https://github.com/VerizonMedia/oss-guide/blob/master/Contributing.md) for information about how to contribute to this guide.
+Please refer to [the contributing.md file](https://github.com/gyehuda/oss-guide/blob/master/Contributing.md) for information about how to contribute to this guide.
 We welcome issues, questions, and pull requests.
-We request contributors to this project make note of our [Code of Conduct](https://github.com/VerizonMedia/oss-guide/blob/master/Code-of-conduct.md).
+We request contributors to this project make note of our [Code of Conduct](https://github.com/gyehuda/oss-guide/blob/master/Code-of-conduct.md).

 ## Maintainers
-Ashley Wolf: awolf@verizonmedia.com <br>
-Gil Yehuda: gyehuda@verizonmedia.com <br>
+Gil Yehuda:  <br>
 This guide is built using GitHub Pages with Jekyll and the Just the Docs theme.

 ## License and Acknowledgements

 This guide is inspired by, and some sections are derivative of a similar guide published by [Google](https://opensource.google.com/docs/using/license/).
 Their work and ours is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).

-Thank you to Megan Leney and Ben Pearson for helping us refine this guide.